-Horne, Wright lead Colorado to 80-62 rout of No. 19 USC
+Wright, Horne lead Colorado to 80-62 rout of No. 19 USC

 Already the school’s career leader in assists, Wright and his speed gave the Trojans fits all evening.
 His 14 assists tied for the second-most in program history.
 The record is 15 by Jose Winston against Coppin State on Jan.
 2, 2001.

+“I didn’t even know I had 14 assists,” Wright said.
+“That’s crazy.
+Shoutout to my teammates.”

-In an efficient performance, Colorado had 20 assists on 27 baskets.
+In all, the efficient Buffaloes had 20 assists on 27 baskets.

+“When we share the ball and have 20 assists on offense, we’re a joy to watch,” Colorado coach Tad Boyle said.

 The loss was a blow to USC, which fell a half-game behind rival UCLA (17-5, 13-3) for first place in the Pac-12 race.
 The Trojans are chasing their first regular-season conference title since 1984-85, when they shared the crown.
 Their last outright league championship was in 1960-61.

+“Doesn’t matter if we lose by one point or 18 — we deserved what we got tonight,” USC coach Andy Enfield said.
+“They played better than us.”

-Talented USC freshman Evan Mobley had 13 points.
-He entered the game averaging 16.8.
+Talented USC freshman Evan Mobley had 13 points with Colorado’s Evan Battey and Dallas Walton taking turns blanketing him.
+Mobley entered the game averaging 16.8.

+“Evan Mobley is going to be a top-five NBA draft pick,” Wright said.
+“Shoutout to Dallas and Evan for working their tails off.”

 Mobley’s brother, Isaiah, returned to the court after missing a game with a strained right calf.
 He had two points.

-Behind the shooting of Horne, the Buffaloes opened a 17-point lead midway through the second half but saw the Trojans make one final run and cut it to 10.
-The Buffs weathered the storm and Wright helped wrap it up from the free throw line with a limited number of fans in attendance.
+Behind the shooting of Horne, the Buffaloes opened a 17-point lead midway through the second half before the Trojans made one final run and cut it to 10.
+The Buffs weathered the storm and Wright helped wrap it up from the free throw line.

+“We played at a high level,” said Wright, who received a basketball as part of a pregame ceremony to recognize him after he recently became the first Pac-12 player to eclipse 1,700 points, 600 assists and 600 rebounds in a career.
+“But there’s always room for improvement.”

 BIG PICTURE

-USC: Could be the end of USC’s run in the Top 25.
-The team shot 38% from the floor.
+USC: Quite simply, Colorado was shooting well and the Trojans not so much.
+Southern California shot 38% from the floor.
+“When their shooters are making that high of a percentage, they are pretty tough to beat at home,” Enfield said.

-Colorado: The Buffaloes have 21 wins over ranked opponents under coach Tad Boyle.
+Colorado: The Buffaloes have 21 wins over ranked opponents under Boyle.
 His teams have accounted for 32% of the program’s wins over ranked foes (65) since 1949-50.

 ON THE MARK